JhonatMiranda/Openllama-CodeDepot/README.md

 In this test, the model not completed the code, and answer with a lot of blank spaces.

 Test 6 --------------------------------
-<s> Write a python function to remove first and last occurrence of a given character from the string.
+'<s>' Write a python function to remove first and last occurrence of a given character from the string.

 Answer:
 def remove_char(s, c):